jbdel/MOSEI_UMONS/README.md

 #### License

-The source code for the site is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.
+The source code for the site is licensed under the MIT license, which you can find in the LICENSE file.